USRSE/usrse.github.io/_events/repeated/community-call.md

 announcements are posted to Slack and sent to USRSE email accounts.

 Community calls typically have a topical focus.
-They provide a forum for USRSE members to compare experiences aroud a topic, hang-out and chat on zoom.
+They provide a forum for USRSE members to compare experiences around a topic, hang-out and chat on zoom.

 Any and all suggestions for topics are welcome at [https://github.com/USRSE/monthly-community-calls/issues](https://github.com/USRSE/monthly-community-calls/issues).